 The Interstate Compact on the Placement of Children (ICPC) and/or the Indian Child Welfare Act (ICWA) must be complied with, when applicable, before you may return home with your child in Oregon.

 Oregon Adoption Laws about Advertising

 It’s illegal in Oregon for anyone other than licensed child-placing agencies or The State Office for Services to Children and Families to advertise for adoption online or anywhere else.

-Each state individually determines what type of expenses are allowed to be paid to birth parents during the adoption process, and how much.
-Allowable birth parent expenses in Oregon include:
+Each state individually determines what type of expenses are allowed to be paid to prospective birth parents during the adoption process, and how much.
+Allowable prospective birth parent expenses in Oregon include:

 Payment for the placement of a child into an adoption is illegal in any form, including gifts or favors.